Frequently Asked Questions

 • Not directly, and that’s on purpose.
 Our curriculum is rooted in authentic Montessori pedagogy (the science of teaching), which emphasizes developmental readiness.

 We will take the opportunity to brag, though!
 The academic lessons we provide often meet or exceed typical grade-level benchmarks.
 Instead of standards, we look for skill-building in the 10 core subject areas that we have identified as being part of the Montessori method.
-You can learn about them here.

 • First of all…welcome!
 You’ll receive an email with everything you need to log in and start exploring the curriculum.
-We recommend downloading your first Constellation Study Guide and checking out all the family-friendly features inside like the recommended book lists and Everyone Can Play sections.
+We recommend downloading your first Theme and checking out all the family-friendly features inside like the recommended book lists and Everyone Can Play sections.
 Then give a lesson or two a try, just for fun!
 And don’t be shy — our community is ready to welcome you if you want to come say hi and ask questions.

 Curriculum Access